javier-games/pkg-bricks-bucket/articles/installation_guide.md

 ## Installation via Cloning

-To install BricksBucket by cloning the repository:
+To install Bricks Bucket by cloning the repository:

 1. Clone the repository to your local machine:
 ```bash